-QUALIFICATIONS AND OTHER REQUIREMENTS

-- A recognised and relevant qualification in residential care.
+QUALIFICATIONS AND OTHER REQUIREMENTS DESIRABLE • A recognised and relevant qualification in residential care.
 Berry Street recognises and delivers a Certificate IV in Child, Youth and Family Intervention.
-This is the minimum qualification required or higher level of qualifications such as a Diploma or Bachelor Degree in Social Work, Youth Work. - Staff must hold a valid WWCC, current Victorian drivers licence at all times and undergo a National and or International Criminal Records Check prior to employment.
-Subsequently, staff must report any criminal charges or court appearances.
+This is the minimum qualification required or higher level of qualifications such as a Diploma or Bachelor Degree in Social Work, Youth Work. training in trauma-informed care (With Care Training).
+Staff must hold a valid WWCC, current Victorian drivers licence at all times and undergo a National and or International Criminal Records Check prior to employment.
+Subsequently, staff must report any criminal charges or court appearances. substantial experience in working with emarch and young people.